KevinSidd/shiba-bot/README.md

-# SOFU Terms And Conditions
+# Shiba Terms And Conditions
 The Terms of Service liable while using Shiba Bot are stated below:

 ### Personal Data